wealthkernel/api-documentation-guides/docs/isa-declarations/FAQs.md

 ## When does a customer need to complete a declaration?

-A declaration is required before a customer can subscribe to an ISA
+A declaration is required before a customer can subscribe to an ISA.
+Contributions will not be matched until a valid ISA declaration is provided.

 ## Does a customer need to complete a declaration every year?